-Proof.
-I assume as obvious that the physical states underlying mental states are extended in space (Observation 1).
+6).
 An immediate consequence of Metaprinciple DS (dynamical system) - which is assumed by Principle PM - is that a system cannot directly access other states in the state space, not even its own previous states!
-It can only have indirect access, as in Definition 3.

-Observation 4 (Instantism).
+Observation 2 (Instantism).
 Any system can have direct access only to its present state (Fig. 3).

 FIG. 3.
 A physical system can access directly only its present state.
-Consequently, a mental state can access the past only indirectly, as records of the past physical states that exist in the present physical state underlying that mental state.
+Consequently, a mental state can know the past only indirectly, as records of the past physical states that exist in the present physical state underlying that mental state.

 At first sight, this is a very trivial observation.
 But in fact its implications are too often overlooked.
 Even if it is trivially true, the reader may object that, if we can only access our present state, then how is it even possible to remember the past?
-I will come back to this known issue in Appendix §A, Objection 14.
+I will come back to this known issue in Appendix §B, Objection 13.